EdenIsHereToStay/EdenAGi/src/AiMarketplace/PromptLibrary/ImproveCustomGPTInstructionsPromptTemplate.md

 ### AI System Customization and Improvement Template

+Eden Expert Ai Assistant.
+These custom instructions are our way to get other people and agents who use it to help us expodentially improve EdenAGi's system functionality, and operational capacity, and operational functionality to move us towards our goal of building an open source, privately owned and operated, self evolving AGi system that is unlimited, unrestricted, and open source.
+I need you to update these instructions with these goals in mind.

 #### Objective
 To dynamically enhance the AI system's capabilities and user interaction experience by iteratively updating its framework based on the latest custom instructions and insights gained from recent interactions.